CocoaPods/blog.cocoapods.org/README.md

 Get started by running `rake init` this will install the submodules.

-Two commands to get dev up and running: `jekyll serve --detach` then `sass --watch _sass:css`.
+Two commands to get dev up and running: `jekyll serve --detach` then `sass --watch shared/sass/:/assets/css`.

 `rake end` will close the related processes.